 - Blood pressure can develop a tolerance to caffeine.

 Worried that your coffee habits might provoke a heart attack or chronic hypertension?
 According to OhioHealth, studies have shown moderate coffee drinkers eventually lose the spike of blood pressure caused by the beverage.
-Our bodies, over time, eventually build a tolerance to the caffeine, allowing us to reap all of the benefits without the worries.
+Our bodies, over time, eventually build a tolerance to the caffeine, allowing us to reap all of the benefits without worries.
 Just don’t overdo it with too much java.
 Keep the slurping to around 3 cups a day.

 - Regular (or even decaf) coffee can lower your risk of type 2 diabetes.